pruttelherrie/Ehx9-All/README.md

 ## WARNING!
 Do not use the EEPROM store code from before 2021-10-01!
 It will eat up you flash writes like candy because of the braindead EEPROM.write lib in the stm32duino core.
-Fixed in callbacks.h
+Fixed in callbacks.h and main.cpp, dd 2021-10-01

 ## Ehx9-All: combining and programming EHX '9' pedals